-- We want sites to link to other websites as well, as this opens up the web.
+- It wants sites to link to other websites as well, as this opens up the web.
 Point people to the websites where you get your information.
 It’ll tell Google what websites relate to each other on what subjects.

-- A short page title allows you to add a trigger for a visitor in Google to click to your website.
+- A short page title allows you to add a trigger for a visitor in Google to click on your website.

 - If you add that focus keyword at the beginning of your title, it will have the most value.
 Also, it will immediately stand out when your post is shared

 - Repeat your focus keyword in your URL.
 As a result, even without context, it will be clear what clicking that link will bring you.
 Furthermore, Google also likes having it in there.

 - You optimize a page for a certain keyword – not a website.
 Prevent competing pages!
 Yoast SEO will warn you if you write more than one post about the same keyword.
 When this happens, use a variation, or a long-tail keyword.

 If your page is the main page for a topic/keyword in a group of pages you plan to write, you could mark it as cornerstone content here.
 Not sure if that is a subject for a beginner’s guide to Yoast SEO, by the way.
 It might be wise to take our basic SEO course first 🙂

 Besides all the checks, we provide an editable snippet preview, which tells you how our plugin displays your website to Google and other search engines.